ADeadTrousers/android_device_Unihertz_Atom_LXL/docs/HOW-TO-FLASH-SUPER.md

 ```

 Alternativly you could also use the filesizes from the zip archive in `dynamic_partitions_op_list`.
-Theses sizes are a bit bigger so you are able to add additional components like Gapps or Magisk later on.
+Theses sizes are a bit bigger so you are able to add additional components like NikGapps or Magisk later on.

 With these number we are now able to create the `super.img`